venerjoel99/examples-typescript/examples/get-started/readme.md

 # Publish your service
 npm run service

-# Trigger the workflow
+# Schedule the workflow
-npm run trigger
+npm run schedule

 # Check the Desktop UI to see your workflow executed
 http://localhost:5233